 Emotional distress is more difficult to prove than a visible injury, but if you’ve been suffering from a mental health condition, such as anxiety, and have required professional treatment, this can be used to prove that you’ve experienced damage.
 Whatever documentation like this you can provide helps to prove that you’ve suffered.

 Keep a Record of Your Experience

-While documentation from a mental health professional is extremely helpful, it isn’t always possible to get.
+The documentation from a mental health professional is extremely helpful if you want to sue the employer for mental distress.
+But it isn’t always possible to get.
 However, this doesn’t mean there’s no way for you to prove that you’ve experienced emotional distress.
 When you believe you’ve been discriminated against at work, you need to keep a record of your experiences.
 You can use this to show what you’ve experienced in your workplace and the effect that it’s had on you and your wellbeing.